 Fosters conditions in which principals thrive.
-We champion principal voice in policy making, with a focus on aligned growth and accountability systems and on strategies that increase the number of strong educators in the schools that need them most.
+We champion principal voice in policy making, with a focus on aligned growth and accountability systems, equitable allocation of resources and on strategies that increase the number of strong educators in the schools that need them most.
 We believe that principal-centered policies lead to better outcomes in schools and for students.